Herman Wouk: Daily journal

-Personal life and death
+Personal life

-In late 1944 Wouk met Betty Sarah Brown, a Phi Beta Kappa graduate of the University of Southern California, who was working as a personnel specialist in the navy while the Zane was undergoing repairs in San Pedro, California.
-The two quickly fell in love and after his ship went back to sea, Betty, who was born a Protestant and was raised in Grangeville, Idaho, began her study of Judaism and converted on her twenty-fifth birthday.
+In 1944 Wouk met Betty Sarah Brown, a Phi Beta Kappa graduate of the University of Southern California, who was working as a personnel specialist in the navy while the Zane was undergoing repairs in San Pedro, California.
+The two fell in love and after Wouk's ship went back to sea, Betty, who was born a Protestant and was raised in Grangeville, Idaho, began her study of Judaism and converted on her twenty-fifth birthday.
 They were married on December 10, 1945.

-With the birth of the first of their three children the next year, Wouk became a full-time writer to support his growing family.
-His first-born son, Abraham Isaac Wouk, was named after Wouk's late father.
-He drowned in a swimming pool accident in Cuernavaca, Mexico shortly before his fifth birthday.
+After the birth of the first of their three children the following year, Wouk became a full-time writer to support his growing family.
+His first-born son, Abraham Isaac Wouk, who was named after Wouk's late father, drowned in a swimming pool accident in Cuernavaca, Mexico, shortly before his fifth birthday.
 Wouk later dedicated War and Remembrance to him with the Biblical words "בלע המות לנצח – He will destroy death forever" (Isaiah 25:8).
 Their second and third children were Iolanthe Woulff (born 1950 as Nathaniel Wouk, a Princeton University graduate and an author) and Joseph (born 1954, a Columbia graduate, an attorney, a film producer, and a writer who served in the Israeli Navy).
 He had three grandchildren.

-The Wouks lived in New York, Saint Thomas, U.S. Virgin Islands (where he wrote Don't Stop the Carnival) and at 3255 N Street N.W. in the Georgetown section of Washington, D.C. (where he researched and wrote The Winds of War and War and Remembrance) before settling in Palm Springs, California.
-His wife, who served for decades as his literary agent, died in that city on March 17, 2011.
+The Wouks lived in New York, Saint Thomas, U.S. Virgin Islands, where he wrote Don't Stop the Carnival, and at 3255 N Street N.W. in the Georgetown section of Washington, D.C., where he researched and wrote The Winds of War and War and Remembrance, before settling in Palm Springs, California.
+His wife, who served for decades as his literary agent, died in Palm Springs on March 17, 2011.

 "I wrote nothing that was of the slightest consequence before I met Sarah," Wouk recalled after her death.
 "I was a gag man for Fred Allen for five years.
 In his time, he was the greatest of the radio comedians.
 And jokes work for what they are but they're ephemeral.
 They just disappear.
 And that was the kind of thing I did up until the time that I met Sarah and we married.
 And I would say my literary career and my mature life both began with her."

+During the 1970s, Wouk was a member of the executive committee of the Writers and Artists for Peace in the Middle East, a pro-Israel group.

-His brother Victor died in 2005.
+Wouk's brother Victor died in 2005.
 His nephew, Alan I. Green, was a psychiatrist at Dartmouth College.

+Death

-Wouk died in his sleep in his home in Palm Springs, California, on May 17, 2019, at the age of 103, ten days before his 104th birthday.
+Wouk died in his sleep in his home in Palm Springs, California, on May 17, 2019, ten days before his 104th birthday.